 - In the Writing test, Part 1 carries 40% of the total marks and Part 2 carries 60% of the total marks.
-So divide the 45 minutes you have accordingly. - Read the instructions carefully and identify the key points to be covered. - Ahead of the test, practise writing texts of the same number of words so you get an idea of the length of text that is required. - Keep an eye of the word count throughout so that you write the minimum required.
+So divide the 50 minutes you have accordingly. - Read the instructions carefully and identify the key points to be covered. - Ahead of the test, practise writing texts of the same number of words so you get an idea of the length of text that is required. - Keep an eye of the word count throughout so that you write the minimum required.
 Don't write too much over the amount as you won't receive any additional marks for this. - Emphasise key points as well as expand and support relevant ideas. - Avoid generic words (e.g. 'good', 'bad', 'nice', etc.) and use more descriptive words (e.g. 'amazing', 'horrendous', 'outstanding'). - Make sure you use a variety of cohesive devices (e.g. 'and', 'as well', 'then', 'however') so as to clearly mark the relationship between ideas and produce clear and coherent text. - Always read through your text again once you've finished and spend some time improving it.

-In Part 1 you will be asked to produce a short text (100-150 words) for a public audience, such as a short email, letter of report, in a neutral or formal tone, and covering three main content points
+In Part 1 you will be asked to produce a short text (150-200 words) such as a report, argument or article with an intended reader specified, and covering the content points provided.